solderpad/SolderPad-Eagle/README.md

 	$ cd .solderpad
 	$ eagle -C'RUN bom-json.ulp; QUIT;' ../myproject.sch

+You might also like to generate the schematic and board images from the command-line:

+	$ eagle -C'EXPORT IMAGE schematic.png 600;QUIT' ../*sch
+	$ eagle -C'EXPORT IMAGE board.png 600;QUIT' ../*brd

 It's possible to incorporate these scripts into Makefile or run as a git hook so the export is run automatically beofore pushing to SolderPad.